Engee documentation

 TwoWayPropagation=false, SampleRate=1e6);

-Once all necessary scenario components have been parameterised, pulses can be generated, propagated to and from the target and echoes can be received.
+After parameterizing all the necessary components of the scenario, pulses can be generated, propagated to and from the target, and echoes can be received.

-The following code prepares the main simulation loop.
-The time step between pulses is set using the code below:
+The following code prepares the main simulation cycle.
+We will set the time step between the pulses using the code below:

 In [ ]: